-Welcome to the new podcast by Keyhole Marketing, hosted by Joe Dudeck and Shannon Jirik.
+Welcome to the new podcast for entrepreneur by Keyhole Marketing, hosted by Joe Dudeck and Shannon Jirik.
 In this brief trailer, we introduce ourselves and help give you a sense of what to expect on each season of Metaphorically Speaking.
-And if you’d rather read your podcasts, you can always scroll down to see the transcript.
+And if you’d rather read your podcast for entrepreneur, you can always scroll down to see the transcript.

 Joe: Hi, there.
 I’m Joe Dudeck, President and founder of Keyhole Marketing.

 Shannon: And I’m Shannon Jirik.
 I work for Keyhole as the Assistant Brand Manager.

 Joe: And this is Metaphorically Speaking, a podcast for entrepreneur that explores the mysterious side of marketing.

 Joe: Welcome to the first episode of Metaphorically Speaking.

 Joe: Shannon and I are really excited to have this off the ground finally.
 We talked about it for a long time.
 We as marketers, we just love that idea of a metaphor, because what we love about it is just that it both means what it says and what it doesn’t say.
 So we really want to dive into that space of marketing that’s a little bit more ambiguous, little less linear, less analytical.
 We just love to explore that more colorful side of marketing– that’s less black and white– and so that’s what we hope to explore here in the podcast for entrepreneur.